kjmesu/discourse-user-consent/README.md

 ### For Anonymous Users

-- Consent is stored in the browser's session storage
+- Consent is stored in the browser's localStorage
-- Lasts for the duration of the browser session
-- Users must re-consent after closing and reopening the browser
+- Persists across browser sessions and page reloads
+- Automatically migrates to database if user logs in after consenting
+- Users are not prompted again after login if they already consented anonymously

 ### For Logged-In Users